 But for those who need instructions, we compiled a list of sauces and dips to use for fondue, hot-stone grilling, or with any boiled meats or cube steak dinners.
 If you, for any reason, end up with dry meat, making a sauce can salvage the meal.

 01 of 04

-In Germany, sour cream and yogurt, sometimes with a bit of mayonnaise, are often used to make quick, cold sauces to compliment meat or eggs.
-These sauces are great for meat fondue parties and cold meatballs or Frikadellen too.
-Use these recipes to jump-start your imagination and make up your own, too.
+In Germany, sour cream and yogurt, sometimes with a bit of mayonnaise, are often used to make quick, cold sauces to complement meat or eggs.
+These sauces are great for meat fondue parties and cold meatballs or Frikadellen, too.
+Here are a few simple and easy-to-make creamy sauces:

 02 of 04

 Not just for pasta, pestos can be spread on a sandwich or mixed with mayonnaise to make them into a creamy spreadable sauce.
 Gremolatas, traditionally made by hand-chopping herbs and garlic, are very intense mixtures and are used in small amounts.
 With either of these preparations, you can complement your meat-based meal with fresh and herby flavors:

 - Pesto: Made by hand using a mortar and pestle, our modern and quick version processes basil, Parmesan, and pine nuts with seasonings and garlic to make a thick paste usually used on pasta.
 Add full-fat Greek yogurt, heavy cream, or sour cream and make your own creamy sauce.